Workflow Automation for Small Businesses: A 2026 Guide

 Finance Automation

-Finance automation targets the work that usually clogs up back-office operations:
+Finance automation targets key processes that usually clog up back-office operations:

 • Manual data entry